Dear SaaStr: Is 90 Days Too Long To Give Notice for Leaving an Executive Position?

 No one really wants a long, labored public transition.
 But really, a true VP that is doing amazing things, the company often can really benefit from 60 days.
+Or at least a calm 30 days.
 That’s enough time to get the replacement process going.
 To fill in the gaps, to finish a few key projects.
 And importantly, to plan a thoughtful succession.
-And you can delay the announcement for the first 30 days, to give you and your boss a chance to just plan for a few weeks without too much organizational stress.
+And sometimes, you can delay the announcement for the first 30 days, to give you and your boss a chance to just plan for a few weeks without too much organizational stress.

 I’ve provided 14/60 notice the only 2 times I moved on.
 Did I benefit personally?
-No. But the organization was left in a better place because of it.
+Not in the short term.
+But the organization was left in a better place because of it.